azsk/AzTS-docs/Scripts/RemediationScripts/ControlsEligibleForRemediationThroughUI.md

 [Remediate-EnableSoftDeleteForBackupVault](Remediate-EnableSoftDeleteForBackupVault.ps1)

 ### Minimum permissions required to run the script
-Owner or higher privileged role on the Subscription
+Contributor or higher privileged role on the Backup Vault
 ___